openlegend/core-rules/core/SRD.md

 **Effect:** If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Slowed bane.
-If the attack hits and the target has already moved more than 10', the remainder of their movement is cancelled until the start of their next turn.
+If the attack hits and the target has already moved more than 10', the remainder of their movement is canceled until the start of their next turn.

 ## Battlefield Punisher - Stunned